felix314159/gophy/README.md

     * ```CGO_ENABLED=0 GOOS=linux GOARCH=amd64 go build .```

-Note: If your CPU architecture is not x86_64 but instead ARM, set GOARCH=arm64.
+Note: If your CPU architecture is not x86_64 but instead ARM, set ```GOARCH=arm64```.

 These commands will create a binary called gophy in the current directory.
-It is recommended to statically build gophy so that it can run in a minimal scratch docker container.
+It is recommended to statically build gophy so that it could also be run in a minimal scratch docker container.

 <a name="buildingGophy"/>
 ### Building cbmroot
 This step is only necessary when you want to run a miner that actively works on simulation tasks and it can be skipped when you run gophy as a normal full or light node.

 [CbmRoot](https://git.cbm.gsi.de/computing/cbmroot) is the analysis and simulation framework used by the CBM experiment at FAIR in Darmstadt.
 In order to use cbmroot you first need to acquire required external software that is contained in the [FairSoft](https://github.com/FairRootGroup/FairSoft) repository.
+You can follow the linked official resources to build the software environment or if you are using Ubuntu 24.04 LTS you can also use my own simplified instructions.
 <a name="buildingCbmroot"/>

 ## Usage / Running gophy